SansGuidon/bookmarks/README.md

 * [Ed Zitron](https://ez.substack.com/p/the-work-from-home-future-is-destroying) - (2021) The Work-From-Home Future Is Destroying Bosses' Brains | a critique of managers and business owners
 * [L'Echo](https://www.lecho.be/monargent/impots/tools/fraisprofessionnels.html) - 🇧🇪 [BE] Frais professionnels
 * [My Tax on Web](https://www.mytaxonweb.be/forfait-legal-ou-frais-reel/) - 🇧🇪 [BE] Forfait légal ou frais réels ?
+* [openthebox](https://openthebox.be/search) - 🇧🇪 [BE] Discover your business network | Look inside the web of connections between companies, individuals and politicians in Belgium. **See also** : slide show - [A view of corporate networks in belgium](https://speakerdeck.com/niekbartho/openthebox-dot-be)
+* [fincheck](https://fincheck.be/en) - 🇧🇪 [BE] Financial information at a glance : Check the financial situation of any Belgian company in seconds | it is at least as useful as [openthebox](https://openthebox.be/search)
+* [Staatsblad monitor](https://www.staatsbladmonitor.be/index.html) - 🇧🇪 [BE] Base de données ouverte des données des entreprises, des comptes annuels et des publications au journal officiel des entreprises belges (gratuit) ! **Exemple** [plusieurs sociétés à la même adresse](https://www.staatsbladmonitor.be/onderneming-zoeken.html?zelfdeadresals=0444050558)

 ## Cryptocurrency
 > News